 We like the rooms that were once used to house the estate's farm machinery, tools and brick kiln, as they are slightly bigger than the rest (shhh).
 If it’s one of the cottages you’re after, we’d pick number 28 or 29 – in our opinion, they’ve got the best views.

-The family-friendly, 20-metre outdoor pool sits in a patch of fragrant meadow.
+The 20-metre outdoor pool sits in a patch of fragrant meadow.
 A four-metre-tall granite rock is built into one corner – a tip of the hat to this ancient landscape.
 Instead of tiles, the pool has a dark, raw-cement finish, which helps it to blend in more naturally with the surrounding landscape.
 It’s flanked on one side by sun loungers with smart blue parasols.
+The main pool is for kids aged over nine, but close by is a 15-metre pool for families with a shallow area, where children can splash about and adults can watch from sunloungers around the side.

-Each treatment room at the hotel’s spa is connected to a long, whitewashed corridor with a vaulted ceiling; inside, the rooms are very minimalist – you’ll find nothing that’ll distract your mind’s eye.
+Each of the four treatment rooms at the hotel’s spa (open 9am till 8pm) is connected to a long, whitewashed corridor with a vaulted ceiling; inside, the rooms are very minimalist – you’ll find nothing that’ll distract your mind’s eye.
 There’s a hydrotherapy room with a cedarwood bath tub, seperate dry saunas for men and women, a relaxation room and four treatment rooms.
 All the spa products are by Susanne Kaufmann.
-There’s also a fully-equipped fitness studio; during the summer, free fitness, yoga and Pilates classes are held here.
+There’s also a fully-equipped fitness studio; during the summer, you can join fitness, yoga and Pilates classes for an extra charge.

 Bring something that you could ride one of the hotel's bikes or horses in.
 The hot air balloon ride also presents some seriously frame-worthy photo opportunities, so its worth packing your proper camera.